 The Canada Media Fund (CMF) implemented several strategies to communicate information to its stakeholders as well as promote the Canadian television and digital media industry by reaching out to new audiences.

 The CMF was invited to or took an active part in key industry events in established and emerging coproduction markets to promote Canada as a country of choice for international coproductions.
-Keynote presentations and strategic meetings were held at select industry events in Brazil, Colombia, France, Ireland, Italy, Mexico, Monaco, Spain, the UK, and the US.
+Keynote presentations and strategic meetings were held at select industry events in Brazil, Colombia, France, Mexico, Monaco, Spain, the UK, and the US.
 Canadian productions were featured at key international industry events, leading to new business opportunities for producers.

 Nationally, the CMF partnered with or contributed to 45 industry events across Canada in 2015-2016.
 Of note, the CMF reached out to the business community by presenting a keynote luncheon on the economic impact of the audiovisual industry before the Economic Club of Canada in Toronto, Ottawa and Vancouver resulting in exposure before a total of 235 business and industry professionals as well as journalists from The Hill Times, The Globe and Mail and Canadian Press.